rakshitSaini/rakshitSaini/README.md

 - 👋 Hi, I’m @rakshitSaini
 - 👀 I’m interested in field of Data
 - 🌱 I’m currently learning python libraries and sql
-- 💞️ I’m looking to collaborate for project of pyhton
+- 💞️ I’m looking to collaborate for project of python
 - 📫 How to reach me rakshitsaini234@gmail.com

 <!---